 THE BLACK EASTSIDE

-Although comparatively unaffected by Great Migration that saw many black Americans move from the South to the cities of the Midwest and Northeast, through a series of small, steady migrations, Los Angeles’s black population surpassed 15,000 in 1920.
+Although comparatively unaffected by the Great Migration that saw many black Americans move from the South to the cities of the Midwest and Northeast, through a series of small, steady migrations, Los Angeles’s black population surpassed 15,000 in 1920.

 Although there were exceptions (such as Oakwood and parts of Mid-City), the boundaries of Los Angles’s black ghetto were practically, if not officially (that I’m aware of) formalized as an area roughly bounded Washington to the north, Alameda to the east, Slauson to the south, and Main to the west – in other words South Central, Central-Alameda, and South Park – together which formed the bulk of the Black Eastside, or simply, the Eastside (not to be confused with the Eastside region comprised of the communities located east of the Los Angeles River including Boyle Heights, East Los Angeles, El Sereno, Lincoln Heights, &c).